sbarex/QLMarkdown/README.md

 ## Note about the developer

-I am not primarily an application developer, and I have no particular experience in programming in Swift and much less in C/C++.
+I am not primarily an application developer.
 There may be possible bugs in the code, be patient.
 Also, I am not a native English speaker :sweat_smile:.

 Thanks to [hazarek](https://github.com/hazarek) for the app icon and the CSS style.